PointOneNav/firmware-tools/lg69t/README.md

 Replace `/dev/ttyUSB1` with the serial port connected to the device via UART1 (use the appropriate COM port number in Windows, e.g., `Standard COM Port`).

-If upgrading via a `p1fw` file, replace `/path/to/quectel-lg69t-am-0.XX.0.p1fw` with the path to the `p1fw` file.
-If upgrading via individual application and GNSS firmware binary files, replace `/path/to/quectel-lg69t-am-0.XX.0_upg.bin` and `/path/to/lg69t_teseo_A.B.CC.D_sta.bin` with the path to the application image and GNSS image files respectively.
+Replace `/path/to/quectel-lg69t-am-0.XX.0_upg.bin` and `/path/to/lg69t_teseo_A.B.CC.D_sta.bin` with the path to the application image and GNSS image files respectively.
 The device must be rebooted after each command is executed successfully.

 ## Considerations